-Health insurance is one of the most important things you can do to control the high costs of medical care and give yourself and your family the peace of mind that if an accident happened, you’d be covered head to toe.
+Health insurance is one of the most important things you can get to control the high costs of medical care, and give yourself and your family the peace of mind that if an accident happened, you’d be covered head to toe.

 But we’ll admit — it can be confusing.
 With terms you might have not heard before (like, what’s major medical?
 Is there a difference between major medical and health insurance?
 Answer: there is not!) and the endless coverage options, picking a plan isn’t always a walk in the park.
 To help you get started and to clear up the basics, read on for our roundup of all things health insurance.